 4.4.
+Continuity in Leibniz

-Continuity in Leibniz.
-An even earlier source for local continuity may have influenced Kästner and other 18th century authors.
+An even earlier source for local continuity may have influenced Kästner and other eighteenth-century authors.
 Such a source is in Leibniz's 1687 formulation of the principle of continuity:

 When the difference between two instances in a given series or that which is presupposed can be diminished until it becomes smaller than any given quantity whatever, the corresponding difference in what is sought or in their results must of necessity also be diminished or become less than any given quantity whatever.
-(Leibniz as translated by Loemker in [Leibniz 1989, p.
-351]; emphasis added)
+(Leibniz as translated by Loemker in Leibniz (1989, 351); emphasis added.)